WARC School Courses

 6. Be able to develop and implement an independent web archiving initiative

-January 2026
+August 2026

 Managing Web Archives moves from the creation of web archive collection and programs towards providing access, facilitating research, and ensuring sustainability.
 This course will explore how to manage collections including outreach, take down policies, data management, budgeting and funding, security and privacy protocols, and training and succession planning.